GEO-BON/bon-in-a-box-pipelines/README.md

 This validates that the structure is correct, but not that it is correct.
 Hence, peer review of the scripts and the description files is mandatory before accepting a pull requests.

 ### Reporting problems
-The output keys `warning` and `error` can be used to report problems in script execution.
+The output keys `info`, `warning` and `error` can be used to report problems in script execution.
 They do not need to be described in the `outputs` section of the description.
-Both will be displayed specially in the UI.
+They will be displayed specially in the UI.

+Any `error` message will halt the rest of the pipeline.

 ### Script dependencies
 Scripts can install their own dependencies directly (`install.packages` in R, `Pkg.add` in Julia, etc).
 However, it will need to be reinstalled if the server is deployed on another computer or server.